cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 > `/api/metofficeagent/update/timeseries`
 - GET request to update all stations and associated readings, and add latest data for all time series (i.e. instantiate missing stations and readings and append latest time series readings)
 > `/api/metofficeagent/update/all`
-- GET request to retrieve data about Met Office stations and create respective output files for DTVF (i.e. request expects all individual query parameter to be provided in a single nested JSON object with key 'query')
+- GET request to retrieve data about Met Office stations and create respective JSON output files (i.e. request expects all individual query parameter to be provided in a single nested JSON object with key 'query') - **please note** that this query was required to create DTVF input files previously and is now deprecated as DTVF retrieves visualisation input from PostGIS via Geoserver.
+This endpoint is mainly kept here for reference purposes.
 > `/api/metofficeagent/retrieve/all`

 Example requests are provided in the [resources] folder.
 The [example retrieve all request] contains further information about allowed parameters to query station and readings data from the knowledge graph and create the respective output files.